How Much Microgreens to Eat Per Day?

 Microgreens are often pigeoned-holed into a unified group.
 But, each variety has its own nutritional and health benefits in actuality.

 So generalizing a serving size is difficult.
-For instances, it would be easy to include 3/4 of an ounce of mildly flavored broccoli or kale microgreens into a meal.
+For instance, it would be easy to include 3/4 of an ounce of mildly flavored broccoli or kale microgreens into a meal.
 But eating that much wasabi mustard microgreens could cause stomach issues.

 Again, let flavor guide your serving size and how much you add to your food.